 These charts are a tool for encouraging new behavior rather than reacting to undesirable behavior.
 Therefore, as a parent, teacher, or caregiver, the first thing to do when setting it up is to clearly and positively define the behavior you want to encourage.
 The child understands what behavior will earn them a reward and what will not.

 Therefore, it is essential to focus on one behavior at a time to avoid confusing the child.
 In addition, try to be as specific as possible as to what constitutes good and deserves a reward to avoid future arguments with the child and frustrations when they do not earn a reward.

 Design a chart

 The next step involves designing a suitable chart based on your child’s age, interests, or preferences.
-There are various reward charts to choose from, including a physical chart in poster or calendar form, a mobile phone or computer app that lets you and the child track progress across multiple devices.
+There are various types to choose from, including a physical chart in poster or calendar form, a mobile phone or computer app that lets you and the child track progress across multiple devices.

-After choosing a suitable reward chart system, you will need to place where everyone can access it easily to reference and adjust as needed throughout the day.
+After choosing a suitable one, you will need to place where everyone can access it easily to reference and adjust as needed throughout the day.

 Choose short term rewards